dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 You will have to come up with all sorts of formulas to position, size, and angle your components, especially if you have primitives or sets of primitives that are required to move around the view.

-If you manage to describe a view accurately through algebra you will gain the following benefits
+<mark style="background: #AD21D9;">If you manage to describe a view accurately through algebra you will gain the following benefits:</mark>
 - You will get a view that will display properly on any screen, regardless of pixel density of the device or the physical screen size
 - If you previously used bitmaps to implement the view then you can remove them and save space
 - The component can be reused elsewhere with little to no modification required